-Family Service and Dinner (Friday evening) - Monthly during the school year, TBR adds a relaxed, informal and engaging Shabbat Evening service specifically geared towards Religious School aged children and their families.
+Family Service and Dinner (Friday evening) - Twice during the school year, TBR adds a relaxed, informal and engaging Shabbat Evening service specifically geared towards Religious School aged children and their families.
 The service is about 35 minutes long, age appropriate and is followed by a delicious dinner and activities for the children.

 Community Tot Shabbat (Friday Evening) - Periodically during the school year, TBR offers a Preschool friendly Shabbat featuring songs and stories with the Rabbi.
 The event begins at 4:00PM and is followed by a family dinner at 4:45PM to fill those little tummies.
 It is free of charge and open to the community.

 Home Hospitality Shabbat (Friday evening in the Summer) - One Friday evening in the summer, services are held at the home of a congregant, outdoors in their back yard.
 This friendly heimish service is followed by a delicious dinner which the congregants share in preparing.